 Especially today—when the admonition to save money is heard on every corner—it is the ideal time to think again of the 200-year-old medicine of homeopathy.
-The use of natural substances is less expensive than the costly development and manufacturing of pharmaceutical products, not to mention the poor tortured animals in the test laboratories.
+The use of natural substances is less expensive than the expensive development and manufacturing of pharmaceutical products, not to mention the poor, tortured animals in the test laboratories.

 And then there are the overfilled doctor’s offices in which uncountable exasperated patients are waiting for their “exactly five minutes,” the time in which they will have their symptoms suppressed and transferred to some other part of the body.

 Homeopathy against the ESTABLISHMENT